 Experience Victoria's longest estuarine river in a canoe.
-Canoes can be hired at Nelson and there are boat launching ramps at several points along the river.
+Canoes can be hired at Nelson and there are boat-launching ramps at several points along the river.
 The river's banks are also dotted with camping areas for extended trips.
-You can even catch dinner along the way with the river providing giant mulloway, bass, southern black bream, yellow-eye mullet and salmon.
-For those who prefer a leisurely cruise there are scenic river cruises through the spectacular limestone gorge.
-The cruise also has an optional Princess Margaret Rose Cave tour.
-Days of operation vary seasonally so it is therefore best to check in advance with the Nelson Visitor Centre.
+You can catch dinner along the way with the river home to giant mulloway, bass, southern black bream, yellow-eye mullet and salmon.